evanyeyeye/rainbow/docs/agilent_fid.rst

 Agilent .ch File Structure (FID)
 ================================

 Note that this section pertains only to .ch files that contain FID data, which are not the same as .ch files that contain :doc:`UV data <agilent_uv>`.
+The file headers are very similar, however.

 The .ch files are comprised of a file header and data body.